-- This exercise reviews using paired conjunctions, which was presented in Unit 4.
-Refer students to the grammar chart on page 56 for review as necessary. - Call on a student to read aloud the directions. - Have students work individually to complete the sentences, and then compare answers with a partner. - To check answers as a class, call on volunteers to read their completed sentences aloud.
+- This exercise reviews adverb clauses, which were presented in Unit 5.
+Refer students to the grammar chart on page 70 for review as necessary. - Ask a student to read aloud the directions and the example sentence. - Have students work individually to complete the sentences, and then compare answers with a partner. - To check answers as a class, call on volunteers to read their completed sentences aloud.
 Elicit alternative correct answers from students as appropriate.